Toggle menu

-Alternate weekly collections coming to Lewes district
+Alternate weekly collections in Lewes district

 From week commencing Monday 9 February 2026, Lewes District Council changed to fortnightly refuse (black sack waste) collections, to increase household recycling in the district.